 In addition to having flawless financial skills, new hires must be excellent communicators who work well with others and have the ability to explain complex fiscal terms in a manner that’s easy for all audiences to understand.

 5. New Hires Are More Interested in Benefits Than Perks

 If you’re trying to save money by offering employees free snacks in the break room instead of healthcare as employee benefits, you’re probably not going to attract the best candidates.
 According to the Jobvite survey, 63 percent of new hires seek medical and dental insurance as a top priority, followed by a 401(k), which garnered 44 percent of the vote.

 6. Temporary Staffing Is at an All-Time High

 In May 2015, the number of temp jobs in the U.S. reached 2.9 million — the highest level it’s ever been — according to the U.S. Department of Commerce.
 This hiring trend doesn’t appear to be losing any traction, as the American Staffing Association noted a 0.75 percent increase in staffing jobs for the week ending June 26, 2016, compared with the same time period in 2015.

-There’s no need to keep accounting and finance talent on your payroll when they’re not needed, so increase your bottom line by working with a financial recruiting firm, like Sparks Group to find top talent when you need them, without the obligation to keep anyone on staff longer than necessary.
+There’s no need to keep accounting and finance talent on your payroll when they’re not needed, so increase your bottom line by working with finance recruiting firms, like Sparks Group to find top talent when you need them, without the obligation to keep anyone on staff longer than necessary.

 Searching for leading accounting and finance professionals in DC, MD, VA or NC?
-Work with leading finance accounting staffing agencies like Sparks Group to streamline talent acquisition.
+Work with leading accounting recruitment agency like Sparks Group to streamline talent acquisition.